pali-english/pali-english.github.io/README.md

 fond of sleep, rolling round the bed
 like a great hog stuffed with grain:
 that idiot is reborn again and again.

+    Middhī - Drowsiness, lethargy
+    yadā - When
+    hoti - There is, is
+    mahagghaso - Big eater, overeating
+    ca - And
+    Niddāyitā - Fond of sleep
+    samparivattasāyī - Rolls around, rotating sleeper
+    Mahāvarāhova - Like a great hog, pig nivāpapuṭṭho - Stuffed with cooked grain
+    Punappunaṁ - Again and again
+    gabbhamupeti - Enters a womb, is reborn mando - Fool, dullard, idiot

 Idaṁ pure cittamacāri cārikaṁ,
 Yenicchakaṁ yatthakāmaṁ yathāsukhaṁ;